 Many returning Medicare agents say AHIP is easy — once you get the hang of it.
 Nobody’s perfect, especially when learning something new!
 If you get more questions incorrect then you thought you would, or if you fail your first time taking the final AHIP exam, don’t fret.
 Just study up on those areas a little more.
 You have three chances to pass the exam, and if you follow these tips and tricks and put in the effort you need to, you should pass and may even have at least one of those chances to spare!

 Have more questions?
-Check out our “FAQs About AHIP” post.
+Check out our post, What Is AHIP Certification and How Do I Get It?
 If you’re still searching for answers, feel free to leave us a voicemail on the Agent Survival Guide Podcast Hotline at 717-562-7211 or send us a message here.